benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-07-06-object-passing.md

 ---
 title: "Passing Objects"
 description: "Pass by reference or pass by value?
-Characterizing the object passing strategy followed by Ruby."
+The object passing strategy followed by Ruby."
 ---

 The following characterizations come from [this article](http://javadude.com/articles/passbyvalue.htm) and are quoted verbatim.